Along with neighbouring Shinjuku, fulfilling your dreams of hyper-urban Tokyo comes easily as you dig into the best things to do in Shibuya.

 One of the quirkiest things about Japan is the wide variety of—umm, different—accommodation styles spread throughout the country.
 If you thought capsule hotels were weird, then you’re in for an even bigger surprise in exploring Love Hotel Hill.

 Love hotels are popular alternatives for, well, very short-term accommodations.
-And Shibuya’s Love Hotel Hill (in the Dogenzaka area) has among the highest concentration in the country.
+And Love Hotel Hill—located in the Dogenzaka area—has among the highest concentration in the country.

-The architecture of love hotels is usually quite bizarre, and for lovers of quirky Japanese design, exploring them is one of the best things to do in Shibuya.
+The architecture of love hotels is usually quite bizarre, and for lovers of quirky Japanese design, exploring them is a must.

 To take the experience up a notch, you could always choose to stay in a love hotel for either a “rest” (hourly) or “stay” (full-night).
 Just keep in mind that not all love hotels are created equal, with some along this strip being a tad less “classy” than others.